jduffield65/coppafish/docs/pipeline/extract.md

 ## Raw data
-The raw data can be viewed using [`view_raw`](../code/plot/raw.md#iss.plot.raw.view_raw).
+The raw data can be viewed using [`view_raw`](../code/plot/raw.md#coppafish.plot.raw.view_raw).
 It can either be called for an experiment which already has a *Notebook* or for one which no code has been run yet but the `config_file` has been made:

 === "With *Notebook*"

     ``` python
-    from iss import Notebook
+    from coppafish import Notebook
-    from iss.plot import view_raw
+    from coppafish.plot import view_raw
-    nb_file = '/Users/user/iss/experiment/notebook.npz'
+    nb_file = '/Users/user/coppafish/experiment/notebook.npz'
     nb = Notebook(nb_file)
     tiles = [0, 1]      # tiles to view
     rounds = [3, 5]     # rounds to view